dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     (dcmStowQuicktime2MP4)"
     "
-    .. _dcmFallbackCMoveSCPCallingAET:

-    :ref:`Fallback C-Move SCP Calling AE title <dcmFallbackCMoveSCPCallingAET>`",string,"Calling AE Title used in A-ASSOCIATE-RQ to configured Fallback C-MOVE SCP.
-If absent, the AE Title of the external C-MOVE SCU is used.
-May be overwritten by configured value for particular Archive Network AEs.

-    (dcmFallbackCMoveSCPCallingAET)"
-    "
-    .. _dcmAuditAssigningAuthorityOfPatientID:

-    :ref:`Assigning Authority of Patient ID for Audit <dcmAuditAssigningAuthorityOfPatientID>`",string,"Assigning Authority of Patient ID in received HL7 message used to search qualified patient identifier in list of identifiers in PID-3.
-This qualified patient identifier shall be used in the patient details participant object.
-If absent, by default the first qualified patient identifier in PID-3 shall be used.
-If none of the qualified patient identifiers in the list match with the configured issuer, archive server log shall contain a log INFO message and by default the first qualified patient identifier in PID-3 shall be used.
-Format: <Issuer of Patient ID> [& <Universal Entity ID> & <Universal Entity ID Type>].

-    (dcmAuditAssigningAuthorityOfPatientID)"
-    "
     .. _dcmChangeRequesterAET:

     :ref:`Change Requester AET <dcmChangeRequesterAET>`",string,"Indicates change requester AET in rejections triggered by archive.
 May be overwritten by configured values for particular Archive Network AEs.